CerfMetal/MineBot/README.md

 ## Installation

-Download the python program [here](https://github.com/CerfMetal/Minecraft-Discord-Bot/archive/refs/heads/main.zip) and add it to your minecraft server repertory.
+Download the python script and the config.yaml file [here](https://github.com/CerfMetal/Minecraft-Discord-Bot/archive/refs/heads/main.zip) and add them to your minecraft server repertory.

 Intsall the necessary python modules listed below using pip :